Skylarrji/High-School-Projects/README.md

 # Python-Art-Projects
-Art projects that I have created using Python's Tkinter.
+Art projects and interesting animations that I have created using Python's Tkinter and Processing.